 Quarantine is not a vacation ... and helping them take responsibility during this time helps them to be involved with the goals purposed.

-Pens, pencils, books, plasticines, decorative items (such as beads, beads, surprise boxes of artifacts, watercolors, felt-tip pens, pencils, watercolors and paints, papers of various colors and shapes, cloths and felts ...), can be stored in colorful containers that you can make at home painting cardboard boxes or glasses and bottles.
+Pens, pencils, books, plasticines, decorative items (such as beads, beads, surprise boxes of artifacts, watercolors, felt-tip pens, pencils, watercolors and paints, papers of various colors and shapes, cloths and felts ...), can be stored in colorful containers that they can make at home, painting cardboard boxes or glasses and bottles.

-Creating that space and helping your children to keep it tidy, takes time, requires patience and entertains everyone at home!
+Creating this space and helping your children to keep it tidy, takes time, requires patience and entertains everyone at home!